 Ideal Candidates for Dental Implants

-In order to determine whether or not dental implants are the best option for your damaged or missing teeth, the first thing you should do is schedule an initial appointment with one of our doctors in our Galesburg office.
+In order to determine whether or not dental implants are the option for your damaged or missing teeth, the first thing you should do is schedule an initial appointment with one of our doctors in our Galesburg office.
 During your appointment, your doctor will perform a full oral evaluation, take any needed X-rays or images, listen as you describe your oral and overall health history, and answer any questions you have regarding the procedure.
 He will also perform a screening to determine whether you are a good candidate for dental implants.

 In general, dental implants will be a good option for you if you: